Kassi Kuppinger

 Also known as Sugar Pumpkins, Pie Pumpkins are small and dense and usually have medium to dark orange flesh.
 They are great for eating because they are sweet, dense, and less stringy, unlike carving pumpkins.
 If you want to make a pumpkin pie, these are your pumpkins!
 One pumpkin usually makes around 1-2 pies.

-How to Grow Pie Pumpkins
+How To Grow Pie Pumpkins

 Plant these pumpkins in full sun and make sure they have lots of room to grow and spread their vines.
 Planting them in soil that is rich in organic matter will help them grow strong and produce a healthy harvest.
 Rotating your crops every season will also help maintain healthy soil.
 This variety takes anywhere between 100 and 120 days to mature, producing fruit that is usually around 3-4 pounds, though sizes can vary!